-Taking into account that which is stated under the previous question, submission to arbitration as a conflict resolution process is only possible if the parties involved in a controversy expressly agree to it, either in the agreement or in a separate document.
+Considering the response to the previous question, submission to arbitration as a conflict resolution process is only possible if the parties involved in a controversy expressly agree to it, either in the agreement or in a separate document.
 The submission of the parties to an arbitration proceeding must be made in writing and signed by them, in order to verify their unequivocal will to submit their controversy to arbitration.